5g-ucl-idrbt/lxd-lxc-intro/README.md

 # lxd-lxc-intro
 Lxd introduction ref: https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/

+The given recluster.sh file is useful to setup the LXD decluster.sh file is useful to remove the LXD setup.

 # IMPORTANT
 ## Firewall issues
 ### You might see issues with your firewall blocking network access for your instances, or connectivity issues because you run LXD and Docker on the same host.